MackoHacko/Pretrained-Language-Model/TinyBERT/README.md

 ***This fork includes some minor changes enabling the teacher model to load from a pretrained SentenceBert found at https://github.com/UKPLab/sentence-transformers***

+Done as part of my thesis.

 TinyBERT
 ========